XainLubin/CSC365GroupProject/docs/APISpec.md

 Maya views her updated degree requirements calling GET/user/requirements.
 Lastly, Maya generates a new course plan based on her updated progress calling GET/create_course_plan.

 Steven is a third year student who has used the system before.
-He has just received his grades for the end of the quarter, and wants to update some ‘in-progress’ courses as completed.
+He has just received his grades for the end of the quarter, and wants to update some 'in-progress' courses as completed.
-Steven logs in with POST/login/scubasteve******* Steven first adds the recently finished course to his completed courses with POST/add_completed_course/CSC203 Steven then updates the courses status with the grade (A) he received using POST/mark_course_completed/A Steven adds a course he plans to take next quarter using POST/add_future_course/CSC349.
+Steven logs in with POST/login/scubasteve *******
+Steven first adds the recently finished course to his completed courses with POST/add_completed_course/CSC203 Steven then updates the courses status with the grade (A) he received using POST/mark_course_completed/A Steven adds a course he plans to take next quarter using POST/add_future_course/CSC349.